 Your ATOL certificate

-From October 2012, when you book an ATOL protected holiday, you should be given an ATOL certificate by your travel company as soon as you pay over any money for the holiday - even if it’s just a deposit.
+When you book an ATOL protected holiday, you must be given an ATOL certificate by your travel company as soon as you pay over any money for the holiday - even if it’s just a deposit.
+If you don't, ask why.

 Your ATOL certificate is proof that the holiday you have booked is protected by the ATOL scheme.
 It will tell you: